MotazMohd/garage-analysis/docs/Identify-functional-modules/Garage-Branch-Management.md

 - `Regulatory Bulletin Feed`: streams licensing rule updates that are consumed by compliance tooling to flag new documentary requirements.
 - `Customer Feedback Portal`: gathers qualitative and CSAT-style feedback from garage managers and staff once provisioning is complete.
 - `Operational Telemetry Feeds`: capture latency, error rates, and job throughput from the garage and branch services to power proactive monitoring.
+- `Support Ticketing System`: captures break/fix reports from support agents so production issues can be routed alongside QA findings.
+- `Threat Intelligence Feed`: streams vulnerability and indicator updates that shape the security response posture for the module.
+- `Third-Party Audit Reports`: supplies external compliance attestations and exceptions that trigger internal remediation.

 **Core Processes**
 - `Garage Management Service`: stores pending garages, applies decisions, and seeds default branch values.